piedraj/instructions/METSIGNIFICANCE.md

 # 4. Caching normalization in samples

-This step should be performed only when a sample has been added.
+This step should be performed only the first time, and when a sample has been added.

     python $CMSSW_BASE/src/nanoMET/nanoAOD/python/UL18_nanoAODv9.py
     python $CMSSW_BASE/src/nanoMET/nanoAOD/python/UL18_DATA_nanoAODv9.py